docker/cli/docs/reference/commandline/run.md

 $ docker run -d -u daemon --ulimit nproc=3 busybox top
 ```

-The 4th container fails and reports "[8] System error: resource temporarily unavailable" error.
+The 4th container fails and reports a "[8] System error: resource temporarily unavailable" error.
 This fails because the caller set `nproc=3` resulting in the first three containers using up
 the three processes quota set for the `daemon` user.

 ### <a name="stop-signal"></a> Stop container with signal (--stop-signal)

-The `--stop-signal` flag sets the system call signal that will be sent to the
+The `--stop-signal` flag sends the system call signal to the
 container to exit.
 This signal can be a signal name in the format `SIG<NAME>`,
 for instance `SIGKILL`, or an unsigned number that matches a position in the
 kernel's syscall table, for instance `9`.

-The default is defined by [`STOPSIGNAL`](https://docs.docker.com/engine/reference/builder/#stopsignal)
+The default value is defined by [`STOPSIGNAL`](https://docs.docker.com/engine/reference/builder/#stopsignal)
 in the image, or `SIGTERM` if the image has no `STOPSIGNAL` defined.

 ### <a name="security-opt"></a> Optional security options (--security-opt)

-On Windows, this flag can be used to specify the `credentialspec` option.
+On Windows, you can use this flag to specify the `credentialspec` option.
 The `credentialspec` must be in the format `file://spec.txt` or `registry://keyname`.

 ### <a name="stop-timeout"></a> Stop container with timeout (--stop-timeout)

 The `--stop-timeout` flag sets the number of seconds to wait for the container
 to stop after sending the pre-defined (see `--stop-signal`) system call signal.
-If the container does not exit after the timeout elapses, it is forcibly killed
+If the container does not exit after the timeout elapses, it's forcibly killed
 with a `SIGKILL` signal.

-If `--stop-timeout` is set to `-1`, no timeout is applied, and the daemon will
+If you set `--stop-timeout` to `-1`, no timeout is applied, and the daemon
-wait indefinitely for the container to exit.
+waits indefinitely for the container to exit.

-The default is determined by the daemon, and is 10 seconds for Linux containers,
+The Daemon determines the default, and is 10 seconds for Linux containers,
 and 30 seconds for Windows containers.

 ### <a name="isolation"></a> Specify isolation technology for container (--isolation)